We did not have GPS nor did we think to download a map. We had to navigate old school and actually use the map and decide which way was North.

 Most lighthouse keepers come from a military background.
 They were not permitted to sit during their shift.

 Four hour shifts were to mitigate the exposure to kerosene.
-The dangers of mercury was virtually unknown at that time but there were many reports of lighthouse keepers going mad.
+The dangers of mercury were virtually unknown at that time, but there were many reports of lighthouse keepers going mad.
 They thought that it was from isolation.
 Mercury was used as a base for the light to rotate more smoothly.

 On a personal note: I have left behind both my hat and my swimsuit.
 I may have won the kangaroo challenge, but I ultimately lost critical items of clothing!!!